Lead Forensics

 Basic principles of artificial intelligence

-However emphasis on how to implement the proposed AI principles and upcoming regulations in practice is more recent, and appropriate tools to achieve this still need to be identified and developed.
+However, emphasis on how to implement the proposed AI principles and upcoming regulations in practice is more recent, and appropriate tools to achieve this still need to be identified and developed.
 For example, implementing so-called Responsible AI requires the development of new processes, frameworks and tools, among others.
-We review the current state and identify possible gaps.
+INSEAD databases are currently reviewing the current state and identifying possible gaps.

 Boza, Pal and Evgeniou, Theodoros, Implementing Ai Principles: Frameworks, Processes, and Tools (February 10, 2021).
 INSEAD Working Paper No. 2021/04/DSC/TOM, Available at SSRN.